erlange/wbm-dl/README.md

 ## Log Files
 Upon completion, a `/logs` directory containing a log file will be created under the `/websites` directory.
 The JSON-formatted log file contains completion status of each downloaded item.
 If errors occured the log files can further be examined to accommodate manual download with the source URL for each item.

+This log file will not be generated when using the `-L` or `--list` flag.

 The generated log filename will be `yoursite.com.log.json`